Wa (name of Japan): Etymology

 The second etymology of wō 倭 meaning "dwarf; short person" has possible cognates in ǎi 矮 "short (of stature); midget, dwarf; low", wō 踒 "strain; sprain; bent legs", and wò 臥 "lie down; crouch; sit (animals and birds)".
 Early Chinese dynastic histories refer to a Zhūrúguó 侏儒國 "pygmy/dwarf country" located south of Japan, associated with possibly Okinawa Island or the Ryukyu Islands.
 Carr cites the historical precedence of construing Wa as "submissive people" and the "Country of Dwarfs" legend as evidence that the "little people" etymology was a secondary development.

-Since early Chinese information about Wo/Wa peoples was based largely on hearsay, Wang Zhenping (2005:9) says, "Little is certain about the Wo except they were obedient and complaisant."
+Since early Chinese information about Wo/Wa peoples was based largely on hearsay, Wang Zhenping says, "Little is certain about the Wo except they were obedient and complaisant."

+According to Whitman the Wei Shu states that "Chinhan men and women are close to Wa (男女近倭)" the ethnonym for the contemporary inhabitants of the Japanese archipelago and like the Wa tattoo their bodies.
+The Hou Han Shu identifies this as a feature of Byeonhan, stating that "their country is close to Wa, therefore they frequently have tattoos."
+Wa-like toponyms have been found in Byeonhan and Jinhan confederacies, hinting at a possible presence of Japonic speaking populations who were albeit grouped together with the Koreanic speaking 韓 Han.

 The Japanese endonym Wa 倭 "Japan" derives from the Chinese exonym Wō 倭 "Japan, Japanese", a graphic pejorative Chinese character that had some offensive connotation, possibly "submissive, docile, obedient", "bowing; bent over", or "short person; dwarf" in modern times.

+倭理 is read as *YEli in Old Korean and appears to have been the Korean word for "Japanese" and was attested as 예〯 yěy in Middle Korean.
+Its morphological quality is unknown along with the differing phonetic value of the first syllable.